 Livingston Bay's shoreline can be considered "swash-aligned."
 A swash-aligned beach is oriented, facing the predominant waves at a particular site, such that the larger wavefronts tend to reach the beach (after the shallow bay bottom refracts the waves).
-This is true of Livingston Bay's shoreline, which has aligned itself to the predominant wave direction.
+This is true of Livingston Bay's shoreline, which has aligned itself to the predominant wave direction with an orientation that slightly favors west to east littoral transport.